AndrewDiMola/grammarly-for-developers/examples/editor-sdk-document-domain/readme.md

 ## How it works

-[index.html](./public/index.html) and the other HTML files in this repository contain `<div contenteditable>` elements.
-These elements are wrapped with the `<grammarly-editor-plugin>` web component so that Grammarly suggestions display in the specified text areas.
+[index.html](./public/index.html) and the other HTML files in this repository contain `div contenteditable` elements.
+We've added the Grammarly Text Editor Plugin to these elements by wrapping them with the `<grammarly-editor-plugin> tag.
+The plugin displays Grammarly suggestions as users enter text.

 HTML attributes on `<grammarly-editor-plugin>` toward the bottom of the file configure the Grammarly Text Editor Plugin.
 See [index.html](./public/index.html) for the full code example.